A Cottage on Dartmoor

 A Cottage on Dartmoor (a.k.a.
-Escape from Dartmoor) is a 1929 British silent film, directed by Anthony Asquith and starring Norah Baring, Uno Henning and Hans Adalbert Schlettow.
+Escape from Dartmoor) is a 1929 British part-talkie sound film, directed by Anthony Asquith and starring Norah Baring, Uno Henning and Hans Adalbert Schlettow.
 The cameraman was Stanley Rodwell.
+In addition to a sequence with audible dialogue or a talking sequence, the film also featured a synchronized musical score with sound effects and English intertitles.
+The soundtrack was recorded using the Klangfilm Tobis sound recording process.
+A cut down edited silent version was made for theatres that had not yet converted to sound but this version is no longer extant.

-It was the last of Asquith's four silent films, produced exactly on the cusp of the transition from silents to talkies in British cinema, a point which is referenced in the film itself.
+It was the last of Asquith's films before fully converting to all-talking pictures.
+The film was produced during the transition period from silents to talkies in British cinema, a point which is referenced in the film itself.
+The film is extant.